How to Save Voicemails on iPhone as Audio or Text (2025)

 How to Save a Voicemail on iPhone (Audio Only)

 This is how you can save the iPhone message as an audio file.
-Saving voicemails to your iPhone is a simple procedure, and there are many choices to pick from when it comes to choosing which method or location you’d prefer to save the message.
+Saving voicemails to your iPhone is a simple procedure, and there are many choices to pick from when choosing which method or location you’d prefer to save the message.
 You can sign up for our free Tips of the Day Newsletter for more information on iPhone features.

 1. Open the Phone app.